cbanerji/IMC/README.md

    Go to the location and execute the file.
    It supports command line argument.

-CAESAR-lisflood 1.9j is used to test the IMC and forms the part of the code pacakge.
-The source code and has been accessed from [here](https://sourceforge.net/projects/caesar-lisflood/files/CAESAR-lisflood%201.9j%20SOURCE.zip/download)
+**CAESAR-lisflood 1.9j** is used to test the IMC and forms the part of the code pacakge.
+The source code and has been accessed from [here](https://sourceforge.net/projects/caesar-lisflood/files/CAESAR-lisflood%201.9j%20SOURCE.zip/download).
 The CAESAR-lisflood 1.9j source code has been slightly modified to enable interaction with IMC.

 <img src="image.jpg" alt="Complete IMC setup" width="700"/>